 top of page

-THE NEW DANCE COMPANY offers a merged experience of versatility in a company-like environment, under the direction of TÍMEA MADAY KINGA and ELISA INSALATA.
+THE NEW DANCE CENTER offers a merged experience of versatility in a company-like environment, under the direction of TÍMEA MADAY KINGA and ELISA INSALATA.

 TÍMEA MADAY KINGA